bizz84/starter_architecture_flutter_firebase/README.md

 ### 2. Manual way (not recommended)

-If you don't want to use FlutterFire CLI, fo this instead
+If you don't want to use FlutterFire CLI, follow these steps instead:

 - Register separate iOS, Android, and web apps in the Firebase project settings.
 - On Android, use `com.example.starter_architecture_flutter_firebase` as the package name.